MiniHood/Menuss/README.md

 # Menuss.lua

-An attempted community driven recreation of Menyoo for FiveM servers.
+An attempted recreation of Menyoo for FiveM servers.
 This allows for them to add it without needing the users to have it.